Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Attracting ball for the semi-flow

-First let us make an observation, besides of the proof itself: with the notation of \cref{subsec:1rst_ord}, expression~\vref{ddt_loc_L2} (time derivative of a localized $L^2$ functional) yields, for a generic (nonnegative) weight function $\psi$ in $W^{2,1}(\rr,\rr_+)$,
+First let us make an observation, besides of the proof: with the notation of \cref{subsec:1rst_ord}, expression~\vref{ddt_loc_L2} (time derivative of a localized $L^2$ function) yields, for every (nonnegative) weight function $x\mapsto\psi(x)$ in $W^{2,1}\bigl(\rr,[0,+\infty)\bigr)$,